448532020/github-lty/README.md

 ### Generative AI Usage

-I used generative AI tools for minor assistance with planning and wording only (e.g., brainstorming test ideas, rephrasing comments).
-All program logic, algorithms, and code were written and verified by me.
-No AI-generated code was included without review, and I am fully responsible for the final implementation.
+I used generative AI tools for assistance with various aspects of development including planning, code structure suggestions, and debugging help.
+While AI provided guidance and suggestions, all final implementation decisions, logic, and code structure were made by me.
+I reviewed and understood all AI-suggested code before incorporating it.